Placement & Credit for Prior Learning

 OR

-• Have current listing on the North Carolina Nurse Aide I Registry with “no substantiated findings.”
+• Have current listing on the North Carolina Nurse Aide II Registry with “no substantiated findings.”

 • Print out a detailed report at NC Board of Nursing of the registry listing verification indicating “no substantiated findings.”